udaram/Real-Time-Facial-Expression-Recognition/README.md

 # Real time Facial Expression Recogniser

-**This repository contains the real time facial Expression recogniser.**
+**This repository contains the real time facial Expression recogniser.A deeplearning model for facial expression recognition**

 ### It can predict the 7 below expressions
 * 0:"Angry",